jimale-ku/notch-portfolio/README.md

 ## See It Live

-You can visit my portfolio at: [Your Netlify URL]
+You can visit my portfolio at: [https://notch-portfolio22031.netlify.app]

 ## Want to Contact Me?

-Feel free to reach out to me at: [Your Email or Social Media Links]
+Feel free to reach out to me at: [yskaabey22031@gmail.com]